abbievance/kinde-auth-demo-frontend/README.md

 This is a demo app for a frontend app written using React and authenticated using Kinde authentication.
 The backend code can be found here: https://github.com/abbievance/kinde-auth-demo-backend

 NOTE: Values from Kinde must be filled in a .env file.
-Run npm i.
+Run npm i and npm start to run.